-This Sunday's Golden Globes will be a celebration of TV, movies, globes, free hooch, and foreign journalists — but more important, it will be a celebration of Tina Fey and Amy Poehler's twenty years of being "Tina and Amy," best friends who coincidentally became two of TV's most beloved comic actresses.
+This Sunday's Golden Globes will be a celebration of TV, movies, globes, free hooch, and foreign journalists — but more important, it will be a celebration of Tina Fey and Amy Poehler's 20 years of being "Tina and Amy," best friends who coincidentally became two of TV's most beloved comic actresses.
 And even though we've only really known them for about half that time, it feels like forever, as often happens with paldom.
 Their best friendship is our best friendship.
 It reminds us that people are kind and funny and able to photobomb each other.
-Before last year's Globes, we walked you through the history of mankind's greatest friendship since Jesus and whichever apostle he liked best, so with them set to host a second time we updated it, adding the last year of friendship and some fun tidbits we missed the first time.
+Before their first time hosting the Globes in 2013, we walked you through the history of mankind's greatest friendship since Jesus and whichever apostle he liked best, so with them set to host a third and final time, we updated it (after doing so last year) yet again.

-1993: Tina Fey and Amy Poehler meet in an improv class at Chicago's ImprovOlympic.
+1993: Tina Fey and Amy Poehler meet at Chicago's ImprovOlympic.
 The theater's co-founder Charna Halpern introduced them to each other.